 You may convert your group coverage only to a Whole Life, Universal Life or One-Year Non-Renewable Term policy.
 The amount converted to an individual policy cannot be more than the amount you had under the group policy.
-The amount of your life insurance coverage is \$10,000.

 Your individual policy will become effective 61 days after the termination of your coverage.
 Group life insurance protection continues in force; however, during the applicable period cited above, whether or not you exercise the conversion option.
 Contact MetLife for more information about converting life insurance.

-All Other Plan Benefits.
-You cannot convert dental or AD&D benefits to individual coverage.
+AD&D Benefits.
+You cannot convert AD&D benefits to individual coverage.